eesazahed/rust-cdn/README.md

-A simple CDN for hosting files on my local network
+A simple MP3 player for playing files on my local network